 It is said of the woman who dresses in a striking way, very well groomed, often falling into exaggeration.
 They seek to appear to be in a superior position to attract wealthy people who pay for their luxury desires.

 It is said of a woman or a female animal that has a prominent stomach, that is, it is a synonym for pot-bellied.
 Similarly, the term applies to the male gender.

 The word buchona in all its meanings comes from the term buche, this in turn comes from the Latin word bucula and the French word bouge.
 The inflection of these two terms that successively mean “blister” and “bag” designate the bag that the birds have to deposit their food.

 This word is applied in different contexts, however, they share the same origin.
 In most cases, the relationship with the crop of birds is clear.
 However, the way it is applied in Mexico is an association with a “big crop”, that is, with someone who is insatiable with luxury.

-In Sinaloa, buchones began to be said to peasants who were engaged in drug trafficking or those who wanted to appear to be narcos and powerful, who, being wealthy, dressed in an exaggerated and ostentatious manner.
+In Sinaloa, peasants who were involved in drug trafficking or those who wanted to pretend to be drug traffickers and powerful began to be told buchones.

-In general, they also usually have an exaggerated body (very large bust, small waist and prominent buttocks) for which they often resort to the use of surgery, cosmetic treatments and girdles to further mark their silhouette.
+Buchonas in Mexico also tend to have an exaggerated or exuberant body.
+For this reason, they often resort to the use of surgery, cosmetic treatments and girdles to further mark their silhouette.